When the negative politics of Stormont contaminate the positive framing of news about organ donation

 Early in January, however, NI politics moved to the negative spectrum of the news coverage when the prospect that frictions in Stormont might delay final implementation of the opt-out law were to account for the possible loss of little children on the organ waiting list.

-Thus, little Dáithí MacGabhann (one of the main faces in the campaign for the opt-out system) became a boy 'at the centre of Northern Ireland politics' and his family 'Frustrated that there is still no clear path or agreement between the politicians', even though the UK government had pledged to explore possible avenues
+Thus, little Dáithí MacGabhann (one of the main faces in the campaign for the opt-out system) became a boy 'at the centre of Northern Ireland politics' and his family 'Frustrated that there is still no clear path or agreement between the politicians', even though the UK government had pledged to explore possible avenues.

-in the latest news cycle about organ donation in Northern Ireland
+Opt-out law campaigners are now framed as political protagonists in the latest news cycle about organ donation in Northern Ireland |

 Other negative coverage announced the law was unlikely to succeed, holding the main unionist party accountable for not dropping the block and facing mounting calls that involved Sinn Fein inviting the MacGabhann family to plead their case in a recalled assembly session.